robertochirila/heist/README.md

-Navigate to project folder and run 'yarn start'
+Navigate to project folder and run 'yarn start'.
-The application should then start
+The application should then start.
-Code has been commented in every file
+Code has been commented in every file.